 - Pencil, rotary cutter and ruler

-I used the same Silhouette settings for contact paper as I used in my Rail Road Sign.
+Let the paint dry and remove the tape.
+Now you are ready to make your lettering.
+I used the same Silhouette settings for contact paper as I used on my Rustic Rail Road Sign.

 - Media~ Vinyl